Jackthomsonn/shell-ai/apps/cli/README.md

 # Shell AI

-Shell AI is a simple CLI tool that utilizes Open AI to provide code suggestions for shell commands directly in your terminal
+Shell AI is a simple CLI tool that utilizes Open AI to provide code suggestions directly in your terminal

 ## How to use